tyxla/Gravity-Forms-Multiple-Form-Instances/README.md

 Gravity Forms: Multiple Form Instances is a small plugin for WordPress.

-Used in conjunction with the awesome Gravity Forms plugin.
+Used in conjunction with the awesome Gravity Forms plugin - http://www.gravityforms.com/.

 Allows multiple instances of the same form to be displayed on a single page when using AJAX.